 NOTE: Message check boxes act as both screen and log filters.
 If you export logs, unchecking a filter will prevent those messages from being exported.
 Unchecking all filters results in a log containing only a job number and timestamp information.

-► Displaying Messages
+► To Display Messages

-1 To display a particular message, click the appropriate checkbox.
+- 1 To display a particular message type, click the appropriate checkbox.